 Review the course guide for more details.

 This course provides an overview of the key issues in financial reporting.
-We use International Financial Reporting Standards (IFRS) and relate the requirements for each particular topic to the underlying concepts and principles.
-Topics are discussed at the backdrop of the conceptual issues and the contemporary views that inform the debate.
-Using examples from practice and contrasting different views on how certain issues should affect the financial statements, the course contributes to a profound understanding and critical attitude towards financial reporting standards.
+We use International Financial Reporting Standards (IFRS) as our anchor and relate the requirements for selected topics to the underlying concepts and principles.
 This will help you learn to make informed judgements and think critically about financial reporting problems.
-These are necessary skills for your future career, whether you will be preparing, auditing or using financial statements compliant with IFRS.
+These are necessary skills for your future career, whether you will be preparing, auditing or using financial statements.
+But perhaps even more importantly, this course examines the international and political processes that shape the accounting standards and practices in Europe and the rest of the world.
+For every selected reporting topic, we take a step back to look at the underlying problem and critically evaluate the solution that the current standards provide.

 Taught by Dr M. Koning.